kdbeall/clrs-study-notebook/README.md

 # clrs-study-notebook
-This is a collections of notebooks to accompany the book [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
+This is a collections of jupyter notebooks to accompany the book [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
 Feel free to make pull requests to add additional notes as you see fit.

 ## Installation Steps
-You'll need Python 3.x and pip to install jupyter notebook.
+You'll need Python 3.x and pip to install jupyter.

 ### MacOS
 You can install python3 using [brew](https://brew.sh).
 Installing python3 with brew automatically installs pip for you as well.